Advice on Getting Insurance with a Travel Visa

 Anyone traveling to the Schengen area for the purpose of tourism or business and their trip duration is no longer than 90 days, only need one visa for all the countries in the Schengen area.
-Travel insurance that covers repatriation and medical expenses is mandatory for a Schengen travel visa and travelers should look into Schengen compliant travel medical plans only.
+Travel insurance that covers repatriation and medical expenses is mandatory for a Schengen travel visa and travelers should look into Schengen compliant travel insurance plans only.

-Buying Insurance for Your Travel Visa
+Buying Insurance for Your International Visa

 In most cases, investing in quality travel medical insurance will satisfy your visa requirements, so prior to purchasing additional travel insurance, make sure that the plan you already have doesn’t cover or alleviate any medical emergency costs.